 Happy grilling season, friends!
-Between work, kids, and summer adventures, I like to keep dinners as simple and easy as possible – without sacrificing great flavor – and that’s where the grill comes in handy.
+Between work, kids, and summer adventures, I like to keep dinners as simple and easy as possible – without sacrificing great flavor – and that’s where the grill, and this grilled pineapple chicken recipe, come in handy.

 One of my go-to year-round marinades is a very simple teriyaki marinade that my family has used for generations, and that I use regularly for chicken, beef, and pork.
 For summer, I like a little extra exotic flavor in my go-to marinade, and it’s as easy as adding some pineapple juice!